lrussell13/Notes/Discrete-Mathematics.md

 Factorials are denoted by n!: n * (n-1) * (n-2)... ...2, 1

 Special Rule with 0 Factorial: 0! = 1

+### Introduction to Permutations
+Permutations : All possible arrangements of a collection of things, where order is important

+#### Two Types of Permutations
+- Permutations with Repetition : Permutations where repeating numbers/objects is allowed
+  * Ex: Combination lock where a combination of "1,1,1,1" would work

+- Permutations without Repetition : Permutations where repeating numbers/objects is not allowed
+  * People running a race; one person cannot be first and second

+#### Calculating Permutations

+##### Permutations with Repetition
+- If something has n choices and we can choose any of them every time, so we have n choices each time.
+- General formula: If we are choosing r of something that has n different possibilities, we will multiply n by itself r times, or n<sup>r</sup>
+  * Ex: Consider a phone password where you choose 4 digits.
+Determine how many passcodes are possible.
+    - 10<sup>4</sup>

+##### Permutations without Repetition
+- If something has n choices, we must reduce the number of available choices each time.
+- General formula: Assume n is the number of things to choose from and we are choosing r of them, no repetitions, order matters.
+  * n!/(n-r)! = P(n,r)
+- Ex:  Consider a race with 10 runners.
+Determine how many different top 3 finish orders are possible
+  * 720 ways

+### Introduction to Combinations
+Combinations: All possible arrangements of things, where order doesn't matter

+#### Two Types of Combinations
+- Combinations with Repetition : Combinations where repeating numbers/objects is allowed
+  * Ex: Could be ice cream scoops, 3 scoops are available in each cone but you could have 2 or more of one flavor

+- Combinations without Repetition : Combinations where repeating numbers/objects is not allowed
+  * The lottery, numbers are drawn one at a time, and if we have the numbers we win no matter what order they are in

+#### Calculating Combinations

+##### Combinations with Repetition